mattnolting/nextjs-seed-app/src/lib/data/README.md

 ## Overview

-All component data is provisioned through a single JSON file: `public/app-data.json`.
-This provides a centralized, easy-to-modify source of truth for all non-static content.
+All component data is provisioned through a single JSON file: `src/app/app-data.json`.
+This provides a centralized, easy-to-modify source of truth for all non-static content and is served to the client via `/api/app-data`.

 ## Structure

 ### Files

-- **`public/app-data.json`** - Single JSON file containing all component data
+- **`src/app/app-data.json`** - Single JSON file containing all component data
 - **`src/lib/data/types.ts`** - TypeScript type definitions for data structure
 - **`src/lib/data/useAppData.ts`** - React hook for loading data